top of page

 • TIMETABLE - where you can find information about topic & readings planned for a given date.
 In case of cancelling a class the relevant information also is announced in the timetable.

-• RESOURCES - all the papers and some extra stuff that is necessary or may be useful
+• DOWNLOADS - all the papers and some extra stuff that is necessary or may be useful

 bottom of page